 Many wounds fail to heal because damaged tissues receive too little oxygen for the body to repair itself.
-Hyperbaric oxygen therapy delivers 100 percent oxygen to the wound at increased pressure, which increases the amount of oxygen being carried by the blood.
+Hyperbaric oxygen therapy delivers 100 percent oxygen to the wound at increased pressure, which increases the pressure of oxygen carried by the blood.
 The result is more oxygen being delivered to the organs and tissues in the body, enhancing the benefits of certain antibiotics, activating white blood cells to fight infection, and promoting the healing process.

 Abbott Northwestern has three chambers in which the therapy is administered.
 A chamber is a clear, acrylic vessel that a patient lies in comfortably during his or her treatment.